 Where I’d Be Now if I’d Gotten Help for My Alcoholism Earlier

-Now that I’m in recovery, having successfully completed rehab and managed to stay sober with the help of various supports, including AA, I’ve been able to get off the streets and back into a job that helps me pay the bills, own an apartment, and hold down an accounting job for a local contractor.
+Now that I’m in recovery, having completed rehab and managed to stay sober with the help of various supports, including AA, I’ve been able to get off the streets and back into a job that helps me pay the bills, own an apartment, and hold down an accounting job for a local contractor.

 That said, if I’d gotten help earlier for my drinking problem, I would probably be in a higher-up position at my old company.
-Or, I would have had enough leverage to get into a better position at a different company—in a healthier workplace where the “good ol’ boy” drinking culture wasn’t so engrained.
+Or, I would have had enough leverage to get into a better position at a different company—in a healthier workplace where the “good ol’ boy” drinking culture wasn’t so ingrained.

-My advice for anyone who thinks they can party with co-workers or friends every other day of the week without becoming alcoholic?
+My advice for anyone who thinks they can party with co-workers or friends every other day of the week without becoming an alcoholic?
 It won’t get you anywhere in your career.
 Look at me: I quickly became an alcoholic because of my partying.
 I’m not saying there’s anything wrong with an occasional glass of wine or a beer, but when you start drinking heavily around the clock, you need to get help immediately.

 FHE is Here to Help You Achieve Your Career Goals by Quitting Booze

 It does not take long for the brain to adjust to feeling this induced pleasure, and, consequently, the brain craves more of the same sensations.
 When you try to ignore cravings, your brain initiates a kind of “revolt” against not being drunk, forcing you to suffer unpleasant withdrawal symptoms.
-Once you drink again because you feel so sick, you’re caught in what’s known as “the vicious cycle of addiction””.
+Once you drink again because you feel so sick, you’re caught in what’s known as “the vicious cycle of addiction”.

-FHE can help you or someone you know break-free from that cycle and get you back on the road towards achieving your career goals.
+FHE can help you or someone you know break free from that cycle and get you back on the road towards achieving your career goals.
 Don’t choose alcohol over your life.
 Get the help you need by calling us today.
 We’re here 24/7 to take your call.